11 Top Pet-Friendly Hotels in Las Vegas

 When it's playtime, the city has 21 off-leash dog parks, so there's probably one close to your hotel.
 There is a dog park (open 24 hours) at the Vdara Hotel & Spa, part of the CityCenter development on the Strip.

 As a desert destination, pet parents should be careful during summer months, as the sidewalk, street, and other outdoor paved areas can be too hot for doggy feet for most of the day.
 Choose a hotel with a lot of shaded outdoor areas and green space for even midday doggy walks.

 Find the best place to stay with your four-legged family members with our list of the top pet-friendly hotels in Las Vegas.

 Some of the most expensive and exclusive Las Vegas resorts welcome pets.
 Aside from the sumptuous accommodations, many luxury hotels offer special pet amenities like play toys, pet sitting, and pet food selections on the room service menu.

 1. Four Seasons Hotel Las Vegas

 Accommodation: Four Seasons Hotel Las Vegas

 The Four Seasons Hotel Las Vegas (located within the Mandalay Bay Resort) is a luxurious, gaming-free oasis in the heart of the Strip.

-The Four Seasons is dog- and cat-friendly, for animals up to 25 pounds.
-There's a $75 per pet per day fee.
+The Four Seasons is dog- and cat-friendly, for dogs and cats up to 25 pounds.
+There's a $75 per-pet, per-night fee.
 When you check in, you'll get a pet bed and bowls in your room, and there's a separate pet room-service menu.
-The hotel even offers pet-sitting services if you need to leave your dog or cat alone and want them to have some companionship.
+The hotel offers pet-sitting services, as you are requested to not leave the pets unattended in the room.

 Address: 3960 Las Vegas Blvd.
 South, Las Vegas, Nevada